FarronF/limerick-council-meetings/meetings/2024/09/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting Metropolitan District of Limerick - 15th July 2024.md

 fifty years carried out continuous maintenance work on the Canal in conjunction with various other

-statutory bodies including SFADCO and the IDA.---
+statutory bodies including SFADCO and the IDA.
+---
 7

 We have not been provided with any evidence that any party other than the Council has any